 Using AI, customer service reps can improve and scale their customer service efforts.
 But you should also be aware that AI is a reflection of how the customer service game is changing before our eyes.

 Your customer service operations today probably generate a lot of data.
-Audio calls.
-Text transcriptions of those calls.
-Text chats.
-Live chats.
-You name it.
-McKinsey sees this as rich material for AI systems to process.
+Audio calls, text transcriptions of those calls, text chats, live chats — you name it.
+A recent McKinsey study sees this as rich material for AI systems to process.
 Done right, this can produce some profitable machine-enabled customer service outcomes.

 "For example, deep learning analysis of audio allows systems to assess customers' emotional tone; if a customer is responding negatively to an automated system, the call can be rerouted to human operators and managers."